Council plan overview report - Corporate health

 It was then presented to the Governance and Audit Committee for feedback.

-Details of the outcome of internal audit reviews can be found in the Internal Audit Update to the Governance and Audit Committee on 22 January 2025 (PDF, 224KB).
+Details of the outcome of internal audit reviews can be found in the Internal Audit Update to the Governance and Audit Committee on 19 March 2025 (PDF, 210KB).